pds-technology/witsml/README.md

         DataAdapter.Delete(uri);
     }
 ````
-- WitsmlExtensions ñ commonly used methods for WITSML classes
+- WitsmlExtensions ‚Äì commonly used methods for WITSML classes
 ````C#
     /// <summary>
     /// Adds support for the specified function and data object to the capServer instance.